ideriedm/Machine-learning/ReadMe.md

 ### Data folder

-+ **Train and Test.csv:**  Train.csv was used to find the best models.
++ **Train and Test.csv:** Labels of the sets are automatically attributed by the load_csv_data function.
+Background label (=noise) is given -1 value and Signal value 1.
+Train.csv was used to find the best models.
 It was splitted in a training and a testing set with 80-20 proportions.
 Once the best model was found, its final accuracy was calculated by training the model on the whole train.csv and tested on the whole test.csv set.
 + **Sample_submission.csv:** Contains the results obtained by running Run.py on our sets of data, train and test.csv